top of page

 JUNE - OCTOBER 2021

-The Artzy™ product requirements, case study, roadmap, interactive analytics and instructional design process were a 2021 project proposal submission for the Innovations and Product Management program at Cornell University's Samuel Johnson Graduate
+The Artzy™ product requirements, case study, roadmap, interactive analytics and instructional design process were a 2021 project proposal submission for the Innovation and Product Management program at Cornell University's Samuel Johnson Graduate

 School of Management.